Spatio-temporal Lie-Poisson discretization for incompressible magnetohydrodynamics on the sphere: Spatial discretization of MHD equations

 \subsection{Lie--Poisson nature of the quantized flow}

 One essential property of Zeitlin's approach via quantization is that it preserves the Lie--Poisson nature of the flow.
-In other words, the quantized flow is a Lie--Poisson system, exactly as the continuous one, but on the discrete counterpart of the dual of the Lie algebra $\mathfrak{imh}^{*}$.
+In other words, the quantized flow is a Lie--Poisson system, exactly as the continuous one, but on a finite-dimensional counterpart of $\mathfrak{imh}^{*}$.